A Visit to the Bavarian Alps: Christmas Markets and Pagan Spirits

 “Run, it’s the Buttnmandl and Krampusse!” yells a little girl to my left.
 I’m too shocked to know where to go.

-Twelve costumed figures, some wrapped in long stripped straw, others sprouting fur under disfigured masks charge the cobblestone streets.
+Twelve costumed figures, some wrapped in long striped straw, others sprouting fur under disfigured masks charge the cobblestone streets.

 Everyone takes off running, as do I. Boys and girls scream in nervous laughter as we dodge street corners and hide behind unsuspecting shoppers.

 The ugly beasts have long red tongues, crooked noses and devil horns atop their furry heads.
 They wave long thin birch switches in the air and at the ground, whacking legs and open flesh with a loud sting.

 Around their waists and backs are attached several noisy cowbells, some weighing in at 45 pounds, waking the dead and spoiling the tranquility of the streets.

 The scary monsters finally disperse leaving room for Old St. Nicholas and his special angel to dispense candy to those still left standing.
 Santa is dressed in a bishop’s clothing and carrying a cane.

 The Buttnmandi and Krampusse is a pagan custom that dates back to ancient times when evil spirits were thought to roam during the darkest time of year.
 The tradition takes place every year with rowdy teenagers instigating the worst beatings.